jenkinsci/gitlab-branch-source-plugin/README.md

 ## Acknowledgements

-This plugin is built and maintained by the Google Summer of Code (GSoC) Team for [Multibranch Pipeline Support for GitLab](https://jenkins.io/projects/gsoc/2019/gitlab-support-for-multibranch-pipeline/).
+This plugin was created by the Google Summer of Code (GSoC) Team for [Multibranch Pipeline Support for GitLab](https://jenkins.io/projects/gsoc/2019/gitlab-support-for-multibranch-pipeline/).

 Current Maintainers: